 Rebuilding Day Program - The open application period for RTDC’s Rebuilding Day programs has ended.
-Any applications received after September 30, 2019 will automatically be added to our waitlist.

 This program focuses on critical repairs necessary to maintain a safe and healthy living environment, including, but not limited to: major accessibility modifications; plumbing, heating, cooling, and electrical system repairs; stair, roof, porch and other critical structural repairs. *Please note that mobile homes are only eligible for accessibility ramps through this service.

 Check back in spring 2021 for our newest Rebuilding Day application